sagemath/trac_to_gh/Issue 2914.md

 # Issue 2914: integers are immutable but set_str breaks that -- having this function is a *major* bug.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2914

 Original creator: was